Caparrini/mloptimizer/docs/sections/introduction.rst

 ============
 Introduction
 ============
-This user guide is an introduction to the MLOptimizer library, designed to optimize machine learning models with a focus on ease of use of the Deap library.
+This user guide is an introduction to the mloptimizer library, designed to optimize machine learning models with a focus on ease of use of the Deap library.
 The guide will demonstrate the library's capabilities through examples and highlight its features and customization options.

-MLOptimizer is intended to complement detailed API documentation, offering practical insights and optimal usage strategies.
+mloptimizer is intended to complement detailed API documentation, offering practical insights and optimal usage strategies.

-While MLOptimizer integrates seamlessly with Python's machine learning ecosystem, it's built on Deap optimization algorithms, which are not specific to machine learning.
+While mloptimizer integrates seamlessly with Python's machine learning ecosystem, it's built on Deap optimization algorithms, which are not specific to machine learning.
 This guide primarily uses Python examples, providing a straightforward path for practitioners familiar with Python-based machine learning libraries.